amcaaron/rag-document-assistant/README.md

 DELETE /documents/{document_id}
 ```

-Deletes a specific document and removes its vectors from ChromaDB.
+Deletes a specific document, removes its vector chunks, removes the file from Supabase Storage, and removes its metadata from the user’s document list.

 Example response: